evergreen-ci/evergreen/docs/Project-Configuration/Merge-Queue.md

 because GitHub’s merge queue supports concurrency, and a PR can have multiple versions for the same reason.
 It’s also possible for a version to succeed and not yield a merge on GitHub’s side.

+**Q:** Is it possible to get a notification for a merge?

+**A:** You can set up email notifications, but the Slack integration does not send notifications for merges done by the GitHub merge queue.